Staying on the Manifold: Geometry-Aware Noise Injection: Experimental validation

-We test our hypothesis on a range of manifolds visualised in Figure \ref{fig:manifolds}.
-We generate $N=200$ training points on each manifold and train an overparametrised 3-layer neural network with 64 nodes per layer to learn a specific function for each manifold.
+We first test our hypothesis on a range of parameterised manifolds in $\mathbb{R}^3$.
+We generate $N=200$ training points on each manifold and train an overparameterised 3-layer neural network with 64 nodes per layer to learn a specific function for each manifold.
 We train for $500$ epochs using a learning rate of $10^{-3}$ with a MSE objective.
 For the \texttt{DeformedSphere} we only use $N=40$ and a learning rate of $0.005$ for computational speed-up.
 For each training step, we add either ambient space noise, tangential noise, geodesic noise or Brownian motion noise and compare to a baseline network trained without adding input noise.
 We treat the noise covariance $\sigma^2$ as a hyperparameter, and, in the Brownian motion setting, interpret it as the total time of the process, i.e. $T = \sigma^2$.
-We provide the average error per method relative to the baseline's MSE in Table \ref{tab:relative-MSEs} with uncertainties given by the standard error of the mean computed from $5$ independent runs.
-We provide computations for the geodesic equations and Brownian motion along with the target functions for the parametrised manifolds in Appendix \ref{computations}. \\
+We provide the average error per strategy relative to the baseline's MSE in Table \ref{tab:relative-MSEs} with uncertainties given by the standard error of the mean computed from $5$ independent runs.
+We provide computations for the geodesic equation and Brownian motion along with the target function for each manifold in Appendix \ref{computations}. \\

-Our results show that geometry-aware noise injection provides advantages to ambient space noise on complex manifolds.
-In particular, geodesic and Brownian motion noise not only yield lower errors on "wigglier" geometries - such as the \texttt{SwissRoll} and \texttt{DeformedSphere} - but they also exhibit greater robustness to the noise intensity hyperparameter (Figure \ref{fig:robustness}).
-This indicates that geometric approaches can both improve generalisation and reduce sensitivity to hyperparameter choices. \\